-A Theory/Modeling proposal must include an estimated amount of funding in the Stage 1 submission and must provide a narrative that describes the proposed use of the funds.
+A Theory/Modeling proposal must include an estimated amount of funding in the Stage 1 submission and must provide a narrative within the science justification section that describes the proposed use of the funds.
 Detailed budgets are not requested in Stage 1, however, and are due only in Stage 2.